I Believe Reflexology Really Helped My Bell's Palsy

 We worked every other day to start and within 4 treatments Livi’s face gradually lost the droop and her eye began to close slightly.
 What was interesting was the eye and facial muscles started twitching when I worked them and Livi could feel “such a lot going on.”

-Within 2 weeks Livi’s face was looking normal again although it has took another 2 weeks for the eye to close normally”.
+Within 2 weeks Livi’s face was looking normal again although it has taken another 2 weeks for the eye to close normally”.